osl-incubator/scicookie/src/scicookie/{{cookiecutter.project_slug}}/docs/contributing.md

 the build process of a project.
 It allows you to easily define project dependencies, specify build options, generate configuration files and build scripts, among other tasks related to building software.
+{%- elif cookiecutter.build_system == "setuptools" -%}
+In addition, you should know that to build our package we use [Setuptools](https://setuptools.pypa.io/en/latest/), it's a package to easily define the package structure, manage dependencies and convert our project into a distributable package.
+Also, setuptools automates tasks such as packaging and installation, saving time and effort for both our team and end-users.

 {%- endif %}